Disclaimer

 - Only for this payment: validate the bank account only for this payment (exception)

-- Always for this contact: validate the bank account for all payments to this contact (recipient).
-In the future you do not need to validate this account.
+- Always for this contact: validate the bank account for all payments to this contact (payee).
+You will no longer need to validate this account in the future.

 You have the option to add a new bank account for the selected contact if necessary by clicking on the Add bank account button.